View current course offerings at the Office of the Registrar.

 EPID 6320 Molecular Epidemiology (3) The course introduces the concepts, principles, and molecular tools used in epidemiologic research to evaluate both genetic susceptibility and the effects of environmental exposures underlying human disease.
 Class topics include: introduction to biomarkers of exposures, etiology and effect (including those used in infectious diseases) the theoretical advantages and limitations of biomarkers, criteria for evaluating and selection of potential markers, biological sample collection and storage (banking), methods for evaluation of gene-environment interactions, laboratory quality control considerations, issues in epidemiologic study design and analysis, ethical/legal concerns.
 Current methods and newly emerging technologies (‘omics) will also be discussed.
 Faculty: A. Engel.
 Offered: Spring.
 Prerequisite(s): EPID 6030, Genetics or Molecular Biology (any undergrad/grad course).

 EPID 6340 Clinical and Translational Research Methods (3) This course is an introduction to clinical and translational research methods.
 Emphasis is placed on maximizing study internal and external validity for observational cohort studies, case-control studies and clinical trials.
 Selected topics covered include study design options, sources of bias, confounding, effect modification, data analysis techniques, measures of disease frequency, association, and causal inference, sampling methods, design, conduct, analyses, and interpretation of clinical trials, preparation and submission of manuscripts, and funding opportunities for support of clinical and translational research.
 Faculty: L. Bazzano, J. He.
-Offered: Spring.
+Offered: Fall.
 Prerequisite(s): None.

 EPID 6420 Clinical Epidemiology (3) This course will help students learn or refine the skills of clinical epidemiology, defined as the study and management of illness in individuals as well as populations using population methods.
 Individual and group sessions will develop techniques of constructive critical appraisal of the medical literature, illustrated by examples from general health, cardiovascular disease and diabetes.
 Students will learn how to assess studies of prognosis or outcomes of illness, treatments, diagnostic tests, and screening programs, as well as the basic requirements for randomized clinical trials.
 Faculty: L. Bazzano.
 Offered: Summer.
 Prerequisite(s): EPID 6030, BIOS 6030.